Signs and symptoms of pancreatic cancer

-Remember, cancer is not the cause of most pain in the abdomen.
+Remember, even if you have pain in the abdomen, it does not mean you will have cancer.
 But you should see your doctor if you are worried.

 If the cancer is in the head of the pancreas, it can block the bile duct.
 This means you may develop jaundice.
 Cancer in the tail or body of the pancreas is less likely to cause jaundice.

-Jaundice happens when bile cannot drain away, but collects in your body.
+Jaundice happens when bile cannot drain away and collects in your body.
 This can cause symptoms such as:

 - yellowing of the skin and the whites of the eyes